-Cannabis for Anxiety: CBD and Anxiety
+Using Cannabis for Anxiety: An Introduction

-THC and Anxiety: A Complicated Relationship
+THC for Anxiety: A Complicated Relationship

 One 2017 study found that while larger doses of THC can trigger anxious feelings, low doses may actually provide relief from anxiety.
 A dose of 7.5 mg of THC seemed to lower self-reported distress, while a dose of 12.5 mg increased negative mood.